freehat704/Learning_Guide/markdown/readme.md

 [Back To Learning Project](../learning/README.md)

-The markup language is markdown, which is used by Github.
+The markup language used by Github is called markdown.
+Markdown is a language that is easy to read and easy to write text format that outputs into valid HTML.
 I want to utilize it in the form of a wiki for all of the things I learn about learning.
 One way to achieve this is to practice it with a goal you have for yourself.
 My goal is to be good working with markdown.

 ### Table of Contents
 #### [History of Markdown](#History)